Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Related Work

-To adapt pre-trained models for multi-modal tracking, two main transfer learning strategies have recently emerged.
-Some works follow the full fine-tuning (FFT) paradigm~\cite{tang2022revisiting,wang2023visevent,zhu2023cross,Sun_2025_CVPR}, where the pre-trained models serve as initializations and are entirely re-trained on the target tasks.
-These methods require a shared or compact cross-modal feature space to inherit the generalization capability of the original model.
-Representatively, SUTrack~\cite{chen2025sutrack} employs a single vision transformer with unified input representations for multiple modalities, avoiding task-specific customization.
-While often effective, one primary drawback may be innate to this paradigm: the contradiction between the paucity of large-scale downstream datasets and the huge appetites of cross-domain adaptation often leads to significant catastrophic forgetting or overfitting.
-To alleviate this, profiting from the affluent experience of natural language processing and computer vision communities~\cite{jia2022visual,chen2022adaptformer,hu2021lora}, some parameter-efficient fine-tuning (PEFT) methods have been proposed.
+To alleviate this, profiting from the affluent experience of natural language processing and computer vision communities~\citep{jia2022visual,chen2022adaptformer,hu2021lora}, the field has pivoted toward parameter-efficient fine-tuning (PEFT).
 The core principle of PEFT is to keep the majority of pre-trained weights frozen while tuning only a minimal number of additional parameters dedicated to the new task.
 By lightly fine-tuning, these methods aim to preserve the generalization while mitigating overfitting.
-For instance, ProTrack~\cite{yang2022prompting} and ViPT~\cite{zhu2023visual} modulate RGB features by introducing trainable auxiliary tokens into attention layers.
-Similarly, methods like BAT~\cite{cao2024bi} and SDSTrack~\cite{hou2024sdstrack} insert lightweight adapter modules between attention layers for cross-modal shift compensation.
-More recently, unified trackers like UnTrack~\cite{wu2024single} and OneTracker~\cite{hong2024onetracker} employ LoRA and prompt tuning to seamlessly integrate multiple modalities, enabling effective unification across diverse inputs.
-Despite their effectiveness, excessive constraints on pre-trained weights can incur insufficient adaptation.
-Furthermore, the added modules tend to over-fit since the additional parameters are optimized from scratch when tailored to modality-specific tasks.
-Consequently, how to efficiently fine-tune RGB-based pre-trained models for multi-modal tracking remains a significant challenge.
+For example, ProTrack~\citep{yang2022prompting} and ViPT~\citep{zhu2023visual} modulated RGB features by introducing trainable auxiliary tokens into attention layers.
+Similarly, methods like BAT~\citep{cao2024bi} and SDSTrack~\citep{hou2024sdstrack} inserted lightweight adapter modules between attention layers for cross-modal shift compensation.
+More recently, unified trackers like UnTrack~\citep{wu2024single} and OneTracker~\citep{hong2024onetracker} employed LoRA and prompt tuning to seamlessly integrate multiple modalities, enabling effective unification across diverse inputs.
+Despite their effectiveness, PEFT methods suffer from intrinsic limitations.
+First, the rigid constraints can lead to underfitting, limiting the model's capacity to handle vast distribution drifts.
+Conversely, the randomly initialized add-on modules lack alignment with the pre-trained manifold, creating an optimization gap that predisposes the model to overfitting.
+Consequently, achieving robust and reliable fine-tuning for multi-modal tracking remains an elusive goal.